-Mayo has a large numbers of offshore islands and islets lying round its shoreline like a pearl necklace.
+Mayo has a large number of offshore islands and islets lying around its shoreline like a pearl necklace.

 Situated at the entrance to Clew Bay, Clare Island is the largest of Mayo's offshore islands.
 Located off the West Coast, Clare Island is 3.5 miles from the mainland and is also the largest of the 365 islands in Clew Bay, it is 5 miles long and 3 miles wide.

 With its varied landscape of spectacular cliffs, inland mountain terrain, the gentle peak of Knockmore (461m) and pristine beaches, Clare Island is an ideal destination for hill-walkers and nature lovers.
 Here they can enjoy discovering large colonies of sea birds, alpine flora and neolithic and bronze-age archaeology.
 The island is full of amazing scenery and the clear waters surrounding the island are known for their exceptional dive sites.

 Achill Island is the largest island in the County (24km x 19km) and is accessible from the mainland by the Michael Davitt bridge at Achill Sound.
 Its magnificent golden sandy beaches, breathtaking sea cliffs and bare mountains make Achill one of the most beautiful tourist attractions in Ireland.